 • Age restrictions.
 Condos have difficulty obtaining age restrictions for their properties that cooperatives do not.
 Our members benefit from being in a community where pride of ownership among peers of a similar age leads to healthy, long-term relationships in a safe and secure setting.

 • Lower monthly costs.
 Because cooperatives operate based on actual costs in a non-profit model, cooperative operating and carrying charges are often below rental market value.
-Costs in the co-op remain flat and predictable over the long term because of this model, which ensures that fees cannot be increased without a vote by the members.
 Approximately 70 to 75% of the operating costs in the co-op are fixed (mortgage, operating reserve, along with repair and replacement reserve).

 • Tax deductions.
 For income tax purposes, cooperative members are considered homeowners and may deduct their share of the real estate taxes and mortgage interest paid by the cooperative.